Table of Contents

 Once you retire, it could be a good idea to be more conservative with your savings.
 But what does this actually mean?
 One strategy is to keep more of your savings in places that have less potential to lose money and invest less in assets with higher risks.
 After all, if the market were to go down after you retire, you likely wouldn't have as much time to recover — and you wouldn't be earning a paycheck to replace your lost savings.

 But that doesn't necessarily mean you have to stop investing altogether.
-Retirements are getting longer and longer — in fact, 50.3% of U.S. adults age 55 and older are now retired (as of the third quarter of 2021), according to a Pew Research Center analysis.
-So it’s not unreasonable to think your savings may need to last 30 years or more.
+Retirements are getting longer and longer — in fact, less than half of Americans are retired.1 So it’s not unreasonable to think your savings may need to last 30 years or more.
 And while assets like cash and bank certificates of deposit (CDs) have less risk, they don't usually earn much interest either.
 You may still want high-growth potential to build up enough for the future.

 Investing after retirement could also help you keep up with inflation, which has been relatively steep lately.
-For the 12 months ended September 2022, the annual U.S. inflation rate was 8.2%, according to the U.S. Bureau of Labor Statistics.
-Stocks and mutual funds offer a chance for greater reward consistent with greater exposure to volatility risk and possible loss, potentially helping your savings keep up with rising prices.
+For the 12 months ended July 2023, the annual U.S. inflation rate was 3.18%.2 Stocks and mutual funds offer a chance for greater reward consistent with greater exposure to volatility risk and possible loss, potentially helping your savings keep up with rising prices.
 But if you only hold money in the bank, where it might not grow as quickly, inflation could chip away at your spending power.
 Investing could also help grow your disposable income, giving you more money for fun goals like taking vacations, giving money to charity or leaving an inheritance for your family.
 Keep in mind that investing involves risk and your investment may be worth less when redeemed.

 The Balancing Act